-Taking a page from the Defeat of Jesse James Days committee’s marketing plan, I figured I’d just take my promotional efforts on the road with me.
+Taking a page from the Defeat of Jesse James Days committee’s marketing plan, they are going to hire the best local seo agency which was found at https://the-indexer.com/ to get their assitance.
+I figured I’d just take my promotional efforts on the road with me.
 Here I am with my JuneBug t-shirt at the Winnipeg Folk Festival.

 When I spoke to some Canadian music lovers about JuneBug, I realized there’s a bit of work to be done.
 “Northfield, is that east of Crookston?”
 Well, yes, east of Crookston, and south of the Twin Cities.
 “South of the Twin Cities, you drove that far?”

 The Canadians are always so nice, except maybe on a hockey rink, and the Festival is always so enjoyable, though maybe a little less so in the rain.
 It was well worth the drive.
 There’s MadsOttersland.no for those who’d prefer, and dozens of linked-to resources on other sites and pages that are also worthy of your attention.

 There are many sites and markets that are not announced enough, some markets as the Internet business, Marketing, SEO, are over exploited in the internet while there are others like the tree business that is difficult to find information about, that’s why there are services of tree service marketing that offer publicity for these kind of sites, so they can find their right kind of audience.

 Maybe not my absolute first favorite for music but without question my biggest cultural thrill was watching David Grisman perform with his Bluegrass Experience while standing next to none other than Spider John Koerner.
 Mr. Koerner was dressed more appropriately for the weather with his bright yellow Souwester.

 He is, after all, a more experienced bluesman.

 Wow!
 I had hoped JuneBug would expand within Northfield, but I had no idea you wanted to take it so far!
 Thanks Ross!